100mypete/auction-plan/README.md

 The code all seems to work but functionality is used more as a prototype

-Timer is not functional but there is a variable that represents timing, instead to simulate the ending of an auction the makeBid method has a variable that if set to true ends the auction (and doesn't execute that bid)
+Timer is not functional but there is a variable that represents timing, instead to simulate the ending of an auction the makeBid method has a parameter that if set to true ends the auction (and doesn't execute that bid)
 Created an Auction class and a User class

 Returning 50% works but I had to make some interpretation of the design that didn't specify certain things: